gregwhitaker/sqs-priority-client/sqs-priority-client/README.md

 2. Create a new release via [GitHub Releases](https://github.com/gregwhitaker/sqs-priority-client/releases).

 Once the release has been created, a GitHub Action will automatically be invoked to publish the release to the GitHub Package Repository.

+## Documentation
+For detailed documentation on this library and its features please refer to the [SQS Priority Client User Guide](https://gregwhitaker.github.io/sqs-priority-client/).